 Köszegi, S., R. Vetschera and G.E.
 Kersten, "Cultural Influences on the Use and Perception of Internet-based NSS - An Exploratory Analysis."
 International Negotiations Journal, 2004, Vol. 9, No. 1, (79-109).

-Gregory KerstenProfessor, Department of DS and MIS & Senior Concordia University Research Chair in Decision and Negotiation Systems
+Gregory KerstenProfessor, Department of Supply Chain and Business Technology Management & Senior Concordia University Research Chair in Decision and Negotiation Systems

 PhD (Warsaw School of Economics)